 The trail wound through the desert mountains with new vistas around every bend.
 I tried to keep myself from stopping every two seconds for a picture.
 Out of nowhere, yellow-orange patches of poppies appeared.
 The superbloom!

-Around the corner was the water tank, where I took a longer break and chatted with Pippi Longstockings, Martine, and a few other hikers I didn't know.
+Around the corner was the water tank, where I took a longer break and chatted with Pippi Longstockings, Martina, and a few other hikers I didn't know.
 Pippi is a grey haired woman with braids who hiked all of Oregon on the PCT a few years ago after losing her daughter.
 She's hoping to tackle the desert section if the PCT this year.